alex-gutev/live_cells/docs-src/docs/basics/state-restoration.md

 * Only cells implementing the `RestorableCell` interface can have their state restored.
 All cells provided by **Live Cells** implement this interface except:
-  + *Lightweight computed cells*, which do not have a state
+  + *Lightweight computed cells*, which don't not have a state
   + Asynchronous cells
 * The values of the cells must be encodable by `StandardMessageCodec`.
 This means that only cells holding primitive